×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Quetzaltenango, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a shared apartment to a private house.
 Next, you should research the different neighborhoods in Quetzaltenango to find one that suits your lifestyle and preferences.
 Some popular areas include Zona 1, which is the city center, and Zona 3, which is known for its residential areas.
 Once you have an idea of where you'd like to live, you can start looking for available properties.
 There are several online platforms where you can find listings, such as Encuentra24, OLX, and Airbnb for short-term rentals.
 Another option is to hire a local real estate agent who can help you navigate the market and negotiate prices.
 They can also provide valuable insights into the local area and help you with the legal aspects of renting or buying a property in Guatemala.
 If you're already in Quetzaltenango, you can also find housing by walking around the neighborhoods you're interested in and looking for "for rent" or "for sale" signs.
 Local newspapers and bulletin boards in supermarkets or community centers may also have listings.
 Before finalizing any agreement, make sure to visit the property in person to check its condition and the surrounding area.
 It's also important to read the contract carefully and make sure you understand all the terms and conditions.
 Finally, once you've found a place you like, you'll need to secure it by paying a deposit and the first month's rent.
 Make sure to get a receipt for any payments you make.
-Remember, finding a place to live can take time, so it's a good idea to start your search well in advance of when you plan to move," said one person in Quetzaltenango.
+Remember, finding a place to live can take time, so it's a good idea to start your search well in advance of when you plan to move," explained one expat living in Quetzaltenango, Guatemala.

 Get Quote